Skip to content

 declare -x CUDA_VISIBLE_DEVICES="0,1"

-You can see that you can also reserve multiple GPUs.
-If we were to open two concurrent connections (e.g., in a screen) to the same node when allocating one GPU each, the allocated GPUs would be non-overlapping.
-Note that any two jobs are isolated using Linux cgroups ("container" technology 🚀) so you cannot accidentally use a GPU of another job.
+As you see, you can also reserve multiple GPUs.
+If we were to open two concurrent connections (e. g. in a screen) to the same node when allocating one GPU each, the allocated GPUs would be non-overlapping.
+Note that any two jobs are isolated using Linux cgroups ("container" technology) so you cannot accidentally use a GPU of another job.

 Now to the somewhat boring part where we show that CUDA actually works.